BitawareUnleashed/BlazorConf-LocalizationBlazorWasm/README.md

-# Location of Blazor Webassembly
+# Localization of Blazor Webassembly